-TripAdvisor's iPhone application is currently a series of repetitive and tedious prompts to sign-in, sign-up, turn on location services, and turn on notifications.
+TripAdvisor's iPhone application was a series of repetitive and tedious prompts to sign-in, sign-up, turn on location services, and turn on notifications.
 And if you skip some, there's another system prompt that asks you to reconsider the decision.
 I was tasked with rethinking and redesigning the onboarding experience, and making sure that the flow was frictionless.

 I collaborated with one of our product managers early on in the quarter.
 In our initial kick-off meeting, we documented as many entry points users come through and all the possible flows we could take them through.
 My concern was conflicting business goals vs. user goals.
 I felt very strongly that based on my competitive analysis and research on onboarding best practices, that we should aim for a more organic, contextual onboarding experience.

 If you're interested in exploring some of these features more in-depth, please download the TripAdvisor® iPhone® and Android® applications.